-Omega's three-year Absolute TSR ending December 31, 2023 exceeded the FTSE Nareit Equity Health Care Index by approximately 400 basis points 94%
+Omega's three-year TSR ending December 31, 2024 exceeded the FTSE Nareit Equity Health Care Index by approximately 1517 basis points

-94% Say-on-Pay approval at 2023 Annual Meeting
+94.5% Say-on-Pay approval at 2024 Annual Meeting

-2023 ANNUAL CASH INCENTIVES EARNED
+2024 ANNUAL CASH INCENTIVES EARNED

-For cash incentive awards earned in 2023, the Committee considered the Company's mixed operating performance in 2023, reflected by the maintenance of the Company's dividend levels and execution on its goals, as well as the operator issues and rent challenges faced by the Company and the Company's strong response to those issues.
-For 2023, our Chief Executive Officer earned an annual cash incentive equal to 114% of his target annual cash incentive, and the other named executive officers earned annual cash incentives equal to, on average, 116% of their target annual cash incentive compensation.
+For cash incentive awards earned in 2024, the Committee considered the Company's strong operating performance in 2024, reflected by improvement in FAD, the maintenance of the Company's dividend levels, the level of investment activity and execution on the Company's goals, as well as the Company's progress in resolving operator challenges.
+For 2024, our Chief Executive Officer earned an annual cash incentive equal to 155% of his target annual cash incentive, and the other NEOs earned annual cash incentives equal to, on average, 161% of their target annual cash incentive compensation, excluding Mr. Booth, whose employment terminated effective January 2, 2025.
 The graph below contains the earned cash bonus payouts as a percentage of target over the most recent five fiscal years and depicts a pay for performance system that the Compensation Committee believes is well aligned.
-See "Our Compensation Decisions and Results for 2023 - 2023 Annual Cash Incentive Program Performance Goals and Results."
+See "Our Compensation Decisions and Results for 2024 - 2024 Annual Cash Incentive Program Performance Goals and Results."

-ANNUAL CASH INCENTIVE PAYOUTS 2019 - 2023
+ANNUAL CASH INCENTIVE PAYOUTS 2020 - 2024